Don (franchise): Vardhaan

 The real underworld boss, higher than Don.
-Vardhan masquerades himself as Interpol officer Malik.
+Vardhan masquerades himself as Interpol officer R. K. Malik.
 In the end, his truth is revealed and he is captured by police.

 In the remake, Vardhan masquerades himself as DCP D'Silva, and his identity is not known to anyone except his gang members who pretend to be against him.
 Eventually, Singhania finds out that D'Silva is actually Vardhan, but is killed before the news can reach anyone.
 Vardhan, who knows that Vijay is not Don, reveals himself to Vijay, who eventually manages to defeat Vardhan and get him arrested.
 Vardhan returns in the sequel, playing an important role.
 He seeks revenge against Don for putting him behind bars from the previous film but Don makes a deal with him and both of them break out of prison.
 He and Don assemble a team to steal the euro-printing plates from J. K. Diwan (Alyy Khan) but turns on Don and is once again defeated by him and placed back in prison.